Mercer Advisors Logo

 • Living Will (Advanced Medical/Care Directive): This document is similar to a healthcare POA but gives you the ability to list specific wishes concerning your medical treatment in the event you are unable to make those decisions.

 • HIPAA (Health Insurance Portability and Accountability Act) Authorization: HIPAA was enacted to help ensure privacy of your medical information when talking to physicians and other medical providers.
-It also allows you to give your appointed person authorization to access that information so that they can make medical decisions on your behalf.
+It also allows you to give your appointed person(s) authorization to access that information so that they can make medical decisions on your behalf.

-Important considerations for same-sex couples
+Important considerations for same-sex couples, married and unmarried

-There are some specific factors same-sex couples may want to consider.
 We encourage you to explore these issues with your partner, your wealth advisor, and a qualified estate attorney, especially one who understands LGBTQ legal issues.

 If you are married: